Tearing (and Episiotomy)

 Pregnant women should ask their HCP about the HCP's use of episiotomies, how often they perform them, and when the HCP thinks they are necessary during delivery.

-However, regardless of whether an episiotomy occurred, vaginal injury is common after vaginal delivery.
+However, regardless of whether an episiotomy occurred, vaginal injury is common after vaginal delivery and women should ask their health care provider what they should expect (pain, recovery time) in those first few weeks postpartum.

 Women's recovery can vary widely; some women experience minimal pain while others have more severe pain that could last more than a week or two (but rarely "chronic").
 A study published in June 2021 indicated that based on women's different experiences, postpartum pain management should be very individualized.